MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/addattributegroup.md

 | | phoneNumber |
 | | email |

-### Using the AddAttributeGroup operation when extending an entity
+### Using an AddAttributeGroup operation when extending an entity

 If we have an entity that extends another entity, we can use AddAttributeGroup to add the attributes of the base entity into an attribute group in the extended entity.
 Given an entity, Child, that extends the Person entity: